bend/CPPWrappers/README.md

-## A C++ wrapper for the thread, semaphore and socket library
+## A C++ wrapper for the thread, semaphore and socket library etc..

 ### Overview

 This library is a C++ wrapper for BSD sockets, pthread and semaphore.
-I've test it on MacOS, but it should be working on Linux There are 2 Libraries:
+I've test it on MacOS, but it should be working on Linux There are 3 Libraries:

 #### System

-contains the Thread class, Semaphore class and Mutex class
+contains the Thread class, Semaphore class and Mutex class, Time class, PRNG class and Prime number generator class

 ####Socket

 contains the TcpSocket and TcpServer class

+####Fs

+contains methods for using the file system

 ### Documentation